 During the year a series of weekend Build Camps are held.
 Typically these are either at the workshops of a tertiary partner, or at the workshops of well-equipped schools.
 Teams receive tutoring from tertiary tutors, the EVolocity leadership team and regional facilitators, along with mentoring from volunteers from the engineering community.

 In the final Build Camp of the year, vehicles are scrutineered for safety purposes, and each team receives a written checklist of fixes required.
 The vehicles are scrutineered again before being allowed to participate in the regional finals events.

 Regional finals events are held in late September/early October.
-Winning teams in the regional finals are invited to the national finals event in Christchurch, which takes place at the end of November.
+Winning teams in the regional finals are invited to the national finals event in Christchurch, which takes place at the beginning of December.